e-zz/MixTex-OCR-WebRebuild/README.md

 </details>

-### 2. Model Download
+### First-Time Setup

-Click the `Download and Setup Model` button in the top-right corner of the webpage and wait for the download to complete.
-If the model updates, clicking download again will automatically overwrite.
+1. Click **"Download and Setup Model"** in the top-right corner of the webpage
+2. Wait for the download to complete
+3. Start using the OCR functionality

-> Alternatively: Manually go to https://github.com/RQLuo/MixTeX-Latex-OCR/releases/latest to download and extract, then copy the contents of the `onnx` folder to the project's model folder.
+> **Alternative**: Manually download from [MixTeX-Latex-OCR releases](https://github.com/RQLuo/MixTeX-Latex-OCR/releases/latest), extract, and copy the `onnx` folder contents to `./model/`

 ## Development